Photography Level 3 BTEC National Extended Diploma

 Start Date | 04/09/2023

 Time/Day | FULL TIME

-Is this course for me?The Photography programme is taught by leading industry experts at the Colleges Centre of Excellence in Creative Arts at the Schools for the Arts in Wigan and at Leigh College.
-90% of our Level 3 students continue with their creative studies at some of the countrys top universities.
-You will have access to our dedicated production and studio-based classrooms.
-Our university standard facilities are used by all our students, who are taught by highly experienced tutors, offering a wealth of industry knowledge and links with employers.
-You will develop the skills and confidence to succeed in the creative sector, carrying out work experience on real live industry briefs.
-You will showcase your work in exhibitions and visit events and galleries.
+Is this course for me?The Photography programme is taught by expert tutors with a wealth of industry experience at the College's Centre of Excellence in Creative Arts at the Schools for the Arts.
+90% of our Level 3 students continue their studies at some of the country's top universities.
+You will have access to our dedicated studios and classrooms.
+The course will prepare you with a wide range of industry-related skills and knowledge and you will have the opportunity to complete live briefs with high-status employers and organisations.
+Through the programme, you will develop the skills and confidence needed to secure a place in Higher Education and succeed in the creative sector.
+You will showcase your work in external exhibitions and visit photographic industry events and galleries.

 What will I study?

 How will I be assessed?